 Withstand voltage

-In electrical and electronic equipment, even in insulated parts, increasing the applied voltage can lead to a phenomenon called dielectric breakdown, allowing current to flow.
-When dielectric breakdown occurs, current flows through the high-resistance insulator, posing a risk of failure or fire due to heat generation.
-Dielectric strength refers to the maximum voltage that can be endured without causing dielectric breakdown.
-Normally, it is expressed as the magnitude of voltage that can be withstood when a specified voltage waveform is applied for a specified time between two designated points of the device.
+In electrical and electronic equipment, even in insulated parts, if the applied voltage is increased, a phenomenon called dielectric breakdown occurs and current flows.
+When dielectric breakdown occurs, current flows through the high-resistance insulator, which may cause malfunction or fire due to heat generation.
+Dielectric strength refers to the magnitude of voltage that can be withstood without causing dielectric breakdown.
+It is usually expressed as the magnitude of voltage that can be endured when a specified voltage waveform is applied for a specified period between two designated points of the equipment.
 The higher this voltage, the better the insulation performance.

 Search from index